COVID-19 pandemic in Thailand: Vaccine

 In November 2020, the authorities ordered 26 million doses of vaccine from AstraZeneca, which reported 70% overall efficacy.
 It requires two doses of vaccine per person, so the quantity ordered would only cover 13 million people.
 Prayut cabinet later approved budget for ordering 35 million additional doses in January 2021.
 Siam Bioscience, a company owned by King Vajiralongkorn, will received technological transfer for co-investment.
 The authorities would also imported two million doses of vaccine from Sinovac Biotech, a Chinese company which Thai conglomerate Charoen Pokphand invested in, during February to April 2021.

 Likewise, the Thai government also stepped up its attempt to produce its homegrown vaccines amidst criticism, with "ChulaCov19" and set to begin trials in May 2021.
 Phase I testing of the NDV-HXP-S vaccine began at Mahidol University in March 2021.

 The 1.5 million dose of Pfizer vaccine donated by the US government arrived in Thailand in early August 2021.
-Half of the said amount were allocated to health workers, even though the Ministry of Public Health said earlier that all would be allocated to them.
+Half of the said amount was allocated to health workers, even though the Ministry of Public Health said earlier that all would be allocated to them.
 Some hospitals reported allocation cuts.